imagej/imagej.github.io/pages/Debugging_Exercises.md

 6. In the *Variables* window, look at the value of the Object variable
 7.  'resume' execution until the program completes

-{% capture includecontent %} Now that you've walked through the program, do you know *why* we got a `NullPointerException`? | \> Although `makeAThing` does create an new Object, that Object isn't actually returned by the method.
+{% include expandingsidebox-right content='Now that you"ve walked
+through the program, do you know ""why"" we got a `NullPointerException`? | \> Although `makeAThing` does create an new Object, that Object isn"t actually returned by the method. ' %}

-{% endcapture %}

-{% include expanding-box content=includecontent %}

 **Takeaway**